 What are the environmental risks associated with fracking?

-Although natural gas burns cleaner, emitting lower levels of carbon dioxide than oil or coal, producing it through fracking (and conventional drilling) has a negative impact on the environment, particularly on water.
-Millions of gallons of water have to be trucked in to fracture the shale in each well, in some communities diverting water from other uses.
-The chemicals, some of them hazardous, that are mixed with water and injected into wells can be released through spills, leaks, or badly constructed wells.
-After a site is fractured, drillers remove the wastewater, which then must be treated and either disposed of or reused.
-The industry practice of temporarily storing wastewater in open pits prompted concerns that harmful chemicals could find their way into freshwater aquifers.
-A Duke University study [PDF] found elevated radium levels in wastewater that was discharged from a treatment plant in western Pennsylvania.
+Although natural gas burns cleaner, emitting less carbon dioxide than oil or coal, producing it can negatively impact the environment in a number of ways.
+Water supply is one, as millions of gallons of water have to be trucked in to each well, sometimes diverting water from other uses.
+The often hazardous chemicals in use can be released through spills, leaks, or badly constructed wells.
+After a site is fractured, the resulting wastewater must then be treated and either disposed of or reused.
+The industry practice of temporarily storing wastewater in open pits has prompted concerns about the contamination of freshwater aquifers, while a Duke University study (PDF) found elevated levels of radium, bromide, and other contaminants in wastewater released into local streams from a treatment plant in western Pennsylvania.